AllenNeuralDynamics/AutoTomeQC/docs/index.md

 # Welcome to AutoTomeQC

-AutoTomeQC is a pipeline designed for Sectioning Quality Control.
+AutoTomeQC is an automated pipeline designed for Sectioning Quality Control.
+It integrates YOLO segmentation models and algorithmic checks to validate the quality of biological sections dynamically.

-## Getting Started

-To get started using the CLI or the Python Library, please refer to the configuration and usage guides.

-## API Reference
+## Features

-::: autotomeqc.core.autotome_service.AutoTomeService
+- **Interactive CLI:** Quickly test and validate sections on the fly.
+- **Python API:** Integrate into your hardware acquisition loops.
+- **Comprehensive QC:** Checks for section coverage, knife marks, thickness, and shape.

+Use the navigation menu on the left to learn how to install, use, and configure AutoTomeQC!